goodblockio/drealms-standard/docs/DeveloperGuide.md

 ### ACTION `newlicense()`

+Creates or renews a license on a token family.

-- `token_name` is the token family receiving the new license.
+- `token_family` is the token family receiving the new license.

 - `owner` is the owner of the new license.

 - `expiration` is the expiration time of the new license.

     ```
-    cleos push action account newlicense '["dragons", "testaccountb", "2019-05-22T21:39:03"]' -p testaccounta
+    cleos push action account newlicense '["dragons", "testaccountb", "2020-05-22T18:00:00"]' -p testaccounta
     ```

 ### ACTION `eraselicense()`

+Erases a token license.
+Only executable if the license has expired.

-- `token_name` is the token family from which to erase the license.
+- `token_family` is the token family of the license to erase.

 - `license_owner` is the owner of the license to erase.